 - 1 tablespoon cinnamon

 - 1 cup confectioners sugar

-- 1/2 tsp almond extract (can substitute with vanilla extract)
+- ½ teaspoon almond extract (can substitute with vanilla extract)

-Using a pastry brush, spread the butter on the dough leaving a 1/2" margin around the edges.
-Mix the sugar and spices in a small bowl with a fork.
+- Using a pastry brush, spread the melted butter on the dough, leaving a 1/2" margin around the edges.
+Mix the granulated sugar and spices in a small bowl with a fork.
 Sprinkle evenly over the butter.
 If needed, use the back of a spoon or spatula to level out the sugar mixture.